Subject (Course): International Trade and Doing Business in Uzbekistan.

 - To develop a business plan for the Uzbek market

-Sample of the subject - Doing Business in Uzbekistan:
+Sample of the subject - Foreign Trade and Doing Business in Uzbekistan:

 Subject Description (Doing Business in Uzbekistan).